derekcovill/notes/week-1-intro-websites-project-management.md

 ## Considerations:
 - embed video (do not upload)
 - label+manage files+images like a jedi.
-Never upload a full res image
+Never upload a full res image (images always <1Mb)
 - note only 1Gb storage capacity
 - love your blog, document constantly, like a person possessed, and show it off!